lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 There’s an Audino breeder here that will make grinding a breeze.
 Each time you beat them you’ll get *3 Exp.
 Candy S*.
 In the center of the rooftop there’s also a white-haired trainer with a quest marker, but I highly recommend waiting before you interact with her.

-There’s a hidden *Oran Berry* 3 tiles down and 2 to the right of the top left lamp post below the bench, a *Reverse Candy* diagonally left from the purple flower on the right in front of the helicopter pad, and a *Resist Wing* all he way to the right and up one tile from the bottom center lantern.
+There’s a hidden *Oran Berry* 3 tiles down and 2 to the right of the top left lamp post below the bench, a *Reverse Candy* diagonally left from the purple flower on the right in front of the helicopter pad, and a *Resist Wing* all the way to the right and up one tile from the bottom center lantern.

 Go back into the elevator and grab yourself a *Repel* in the pool room, hidden in the first rack of towels along the top wall.
 More free money!